sardana-org/sardana/doc/source/users/scan.rst

 Sardana may automatically calculate some basic statistics over the scan results e.g., max, mean, FWHM, etc.

-In order to enable the statistic calculation you just need to attach the :class:`~sardana.macroserver.macros.scan.scanstats` macro to the ``post-scan`` hook place (see :ref:`hook documentation <sardana-macros-hooks>` for more info).
+In order to enable the statistics calculation you just need to attach the :class:`~sardana.macroserver.macros.scan.scanstats` macro to the ``post-scan`` hook place (see :ref:`hook documentation <sardana-macros-hooks>` for more info).

-Apart from printing statistics by the scanstats macro these are stored in the door's :ref:`scanstats` environment variable.
-This way some other macro can use them e.g. move the scanned motor to the position where a given channel reached the maximum value (*go to peak*).
+Apart from printing the statistics by the scanstats macro these are stored in the door's :ref:`scanstats` environment variable.
+This way some other macro can use them e.g.,

+* move the scanned motor to the position where a given channel reached the maximum value (:class:`~sardana.macroserver.macros.standard.pic`)
+* move the scanned motor to center position of FWHM (:class:`~sardana.macroserver.macros.standard.cen`)